Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Bipartite Entanglement Measures

 \section{Bipartite Entanglement Measures}

 In this section, we introduce the bipartite entanglement measures we are going to use in this work.
-We shall start with entropy measures for a pure state.
-Consider a bipartite system described by the density matrix $\rho_{AB}$ and the corresponding reduced density matrices $\rho_A$ and $\rho_B$, the Tsallis entropy is defined as:
+For all of them, we consider a bipartite system described by a total density matrix $\rho_{AB}$ and corresponding reduced density matrices $\rho_A$ and $\rho_B$.
+First, we introduce the concurrence, which is used for quantifying entanglement in generic states (pure or mixed).
+For an arbitrary two-qubit state, the concurrence is equivalent to the entanglement of formation, which quantifies the amount of entanglement required to create such state \cite{bennett1996mixed,coffman2000distributed}, and it is defined mathematically as:

-with $q$ being a positive integer and $\rho$ being a density matrix.
-It can be shown that the inequality $T_{q}(\rho_{AB})-T_{q}(\rho_{A})\geq0$ holds for all separable states \cite{abe2001nonadditive}.
-If the composite system $\rho_{AB}$ is in a pure state such that the first term in the inequality vanishes, the bipartite entanglement can then be characterized by $T_q(\rho_A)=T_q(\rho_B)$.
-For $q=1,2$, $T_q$ reduces to Von-Neumann entropy and linear entropy, respectively.
-To compare the entropy of systems with different sizes, we adopt a normalized form of linear entropy: